aragon/aragon-apps/README.md

 - **[Vault](apps/vault)**: Securely owns and manages tokens on behalf of a DAO.
 - **[Voting](apps/voting)**: Create votes that execute actions on behalf of token holders.

-Each of these apps come with a frontend that is compatible with the [Aragon client](http://github.com/aragon/aragon).
+Each of the individual apps come with a frontend that is intended to be installed and used through the [Aragon client](http://github.com/aragon/aragon).

-You can read more about how the individual apps work in the [Aragon user guide](https://help.aragon.org/category/15-aragon-apps).
+You can read more about how each of the individual apps work in the [Aragon user guide](https://help.aragon.org/category/15-aragon-apps).

 ## Coming soon apps